Pilocarpine: Surgery

 Pilocarpine is sometimes used immediately before certain types of corneal grafts and cataract surgery.
 It is also used prior to YAG laser iridotomy.
 In ophthalmology, pilocarpine is also used to reduce symptomatic glare at night from lights when the patient has undergone implantation of phakic intraocular lenses; the use of pilocarpine would reduce the size of the pupils, partially relieving these symptoms.
 The most common concentration for this use is pilocarpine 1%.
 Pilocarpine is shown to be just as effective as apraclonidine in preventing intraocular pressure spikes after laser trabeculoplasty.

 Presbyopia

-In 2021, the US Food and Drug Administration approved pilocarpine hydrochloride as an eyedrop treatment for presbyopia, age-related difficulty with near-in vision.
+In 2021, the US Food and Drug Administration (FDA) approved pilocarpine hydrochloride as an eye drop treatment for presbyopia, age-related difficulty with near-in vision.
 It works by causing the pupils to constrict, increasing depth of field, similar to the effect of pinhole glasses.
-Marketed as Vuity, the effect lasts for more than 6 hours.

 Other

 Pilocarpine is used to stimulate sweat glands in a sweat test to measure the concentration of chloride and sodium that is excreted in sweat.
 It is used to diagnose cystic fibrosis.